 Terrain Hexes Number Tokens

-Type # Value #
+Туре # Value #

 Sea 19 2s 1

-Desert0 383
+Desert 0 3s 3

-Gold field 0 4s3
+Gold Field 0 4s 3

-Fields 5 583
+Fields 5 5s 3

 Hills 4 6s 2

 Mountains 4 8s 2

-Pasture5 9s 3
+Pasture 5 9s 3

-Forest5 10s 3
+Forest 5 10s 3

-Total: 11s 3
+Total: 42 11s 2

 12s 1

 Total: 23

 Assemble the frame as shown in the scenario diagram.
-Take all of the hexes listed above and shuffle them together face down.
+Take all of the hexes listed above, and shuffle them together face down.
 Randomly place these hexes face up in the frame.

 After placing all the hexes in the frame, you need to shuffle all of the number tokens listed above and randomly place one token on each land hex.
-Do not place number tokens on the sea hexes.
+Do not place number tokens on the water hexes.

-Important: The red number tokens (6 and 8) may not be placed on adjacent bexes!
+Important: The red number tokens (6 and 8) may not be placed on adjacent hexes!
 If you draw two red numbers together, then you must replace the second one with a random token drawn from the stack.
-In the unlikely event that the last token drawn is a second red number, swap it with any legal token already on the board.
+In the unlikely event that the last token drawn is a second red number, then swap it with any legal token already on the board.

 All players must agree on which token to swap.

 Shuffle and stack the harbor tokens with their reverse sides facing up.
-Starting with the oldest player and then everybody taking a turn, each player takes a harbor and places it on an edge between a sea hex and a land hex, or between a land hex and a frame piece.
-The harbor token should lie on the sea hex (or the frame piece), and both of the corners of the harbor token should touch the land hex.
+Starting with the oldest player and then everybody taking a turn, each player takes a harbor and places it on an edge between a sea hex and a land, or between a land hex and a frame piece.
+The harbor token should lie on the sea hex (or the frame piece) and both of the corners of the harbor token should touch the land hex.

 You may place your starting settlements (with roads/ships) on any islands you choose.
 You may place both settlements on the same island, or you may place them on two separate islands.
 Thus, at the beginning of the game a player has 1 or 2 "home islands."
-All other islands are "foreign islands" to him.
+All other islands are "foreign islands" for him.

-Remember: If you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
+Remember: Remember, if you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
 You can then go immediately out to sea.